mgreiler/se-unlocked/Transcripts/EP_72_Barak_Brudo.md

 feeling well.

 Maybe there was a trace of olives in there and you just didn't know.
-So the whole point of these various acronyms is to help.
-Or help the, the industry at large, figure out what's in your code, what's in everybody's code so that everybody can know where or what everything is.
+So the whole point of these various acronyms is to help us.
+Or help the industry at large, figure out what's in your code, what's in everybody's code so that everybody can know where or what everything is.
 That transparency should help everybody be more secure, more safe.

 At least they'll be informed, which is the first step.
-So we started with EO 14 0 28.
-That's the number of the executive order from the Biden administration in the United States.
-It came out in May of 2020.
+So we started with EO14
+028. That's the number of the executive order from the Biden administration in the United States.
+It came out in May of 2021.
 Following the very massive, very famous public pack of SolarWinds in the late 2020.
-The executive order is, is very long, very comprehensive.
+The executive order is very long, very comprehensive.

 Section four of that executive order speaks specifically about the securing the